databrickslabs/dlt-meta/demo/README.md

 - This demo will showcase the onboarding process for the silver fanout pattern.
     - Run the onboarding process for the bronze cars table, which contains data from various countries.
     - Run the onboarding process for the silver tables, which have a `where_clause` based on the country condition specified in [silver_transformations_cars.json](https://github.com/databrickslabs/dlt-meta/blob/main/demo/conf/silver_transformations_cars.json).
-    - Run the Bronze DLT pipeline which will produce cars table.
+    - Run the Bronze pipeline which will produce cars table.
-    - Run Silver DLT pipeline, fanning out from the bronze cars table to country-specific tables such as cars_usa, cars_uk, cars_germany, and cars_japan.
+    - Run Silver pipeline, fanning out from the bronze cars table to country-specific tables such as cars_usa, cars_uk, cars_germany, and cars_japan.

 ### Steps:
 1. Launch Command Prompt